 In some South America countries, traditions are similar.
 Children will clean a pair of shoes and leave them at their front door with a letter to the Kings with their wish list.
 The Three Kings Day is not only celebrated in Latin America, but this tradition also extends to several countries in Europe, like Spain, France and Italy.

 I was born and raised in Puerto Rico, and I grew up celebrating Three Kings Day.
 This day always brings a smile and sweet memories to me.
 That’s why when my husband and I decided to start a family, we agreed on adding this holiday to our family traditions.
-We love Isabella in front of the treespending this day in Puerto Rico surrounded by family and friends, but some years we haven’t been able to travel over Christmas break.
+We love spending this day in Puerto Rico surrounded by family and friends, but some years we haven’t been able to travel over Christmas break.

 Regardless, we always managed to keep the tradition going here at our Kansas City home.
 Isabella leaves dry grass, and sometimes lettuce for the camels in a box by our Christmas tree.
 She leaves water as well for the camels and cookies and black coffee for the Three Kings.
 And of course, the Kings leave her presents under the tree.
 Now that Isabella is in school, we let her stay home that day if the date is on a weekday.
 We make traditional Puerto Rican food and spend the day together.